Here at The Kensington Dentist we carry out orthodontic treatments every day. Why not find out more about these treatments?

 By preventing and correcting irregularities of teeth and jaws you will discover many benefits.
 Straight teeth are easier to clean, which reduces gum disease and risk of decay.
 Re-arranging teeth that might be misplaced or are sticking out, will help improve biting and will reduce accidental injury.
 Improving the position of teeth can also reduce the stress on the jaw joints or abnormal tooth wear.
 And above all, you will feel more confident and happy, having a nicer smile and being happy showing your teeth to the world!

 What costs are involved in these treatments?

 Orthodontic treatments vary widely in price depending on type of appliance, complexity and duration of treatment.
-An accurate estimate will be given to you on completion of a consultation with our specialist orthodontist, Dr David Young, which costs £140.
+An accurate estimate will be given to you on completion of a consultation with our specialist orthodontist, Dr David Young.